Take a look inside a legal marijuana business in Modesto

 “Illegal operations are completely clandestine so (when there’s) some sort of security event, they are on their own.
 They can’t pick up the phone and call the local sheriff’s office to come help them,” said Zach Drivon, an attorney who represents both O’Leary and Blink.

 The businessmen, both Modesto natives, first started operating nonprofit medicinal cannabis collectives in 2015.
-Drivon said they were integral in passing a measure in Stockton that lifted the ban on medical cannabis dispensaries and cultivation and worked with Stanislaus County to fund a poll that showed majority support for cannabis businesses here.
+Drivon said they were integral in passing a measure in Stockton that lifted the ban on medical cannabis dispensaries and cultivation and funded a poll that showed majority support for cannabis businesses here, the results of which were shared with the county.
 They also have been transparent with county officials who asked to tour their businesses.

 So when the county started reviewing 33 applications for cannabis permits last year, O’Leary and Blink were at the front of the pack.
 They received the first cultivation and dispensary permits in the county in February and April, respectively.